Fan of Cuban cigars? New rules will allow more into the U.S

 Under a loosening of travel restrictions between the United States and Cuba announced on Wednesday, American visitors will be able to buy up to $100 worth of the island's most famous product, bring them home and smoke 'em.

-"Authorized travelers to Cuba will be allowed to return with $400 of general goods and up to $100 of alcohol or tobacco products.
+"Authorized travellers to Cuba will be allowed to return with $400 of general goods and up to $100 of alcohol or tobacco products.
 That can include cigars," a senior administration official told reporters.

 Don't try to sell them though.
 That part of the rules has not changed.